 Media Dynasties Seek to Stay in Control

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Jim Zarroli reports.

 JIM ZARROLI: Rick Edmonds of the Poynter Institute says this structure was set up years ago when the Times owners, the Sulzberger family, decided to take the company public.

-Mr. RICK EDMONDS (Poynter Institute): It was a way for the families to get the benefit of public markets and the extra capital they would have, but at the same time retain voting control of the company.
+ZARROLI: It was a way for the families to get the benefit of public markets and the extra capital they would have, but at the same time retain voting control of the company.

 INSKEEP: Porter Bibb is managing partner of Mediatech Capital Partners.

-Mr. PORTER BIBB (Managing Partner Mediatech Capital Partners): It was done not so much to entrench owners but basically to insure that the public trust aspect of the business would be maintained and that they would not be handed over to profiteers or subject more likely to the vagaries of the stock market.
+ZARROLI: It was done not so much to entrench owners but basically to insure that the public trust aspect of the business would be maintained and that they would not be handed over to profiteers or subject more likely to the vagaries of the stock market.

 ZARROLI: Media critic Jeff Jarvis says too often newspaper companies have been slow to react to the big changes taking place in the digital age.

-Mr. JEFF JARVIS (Media Critic): It took years and years and years for the Wall Street Journal and other local papers in this country to realize they no longer had to waste money printing stock tables.
+ZARROLI: It took years and years and years for the Wall Street Journal and other local papers in this country to realize they no longer had to waste money printing stock tables.
 The papers are not thinking strategically enough about how to change their mission in the world and what journalism really is.
 And it's not about printed on the paper.

 ZARROLI: But time may be on his side.
 Porter Bibb of Mediatech says that when a company's share price underperforms for a long time, it can cause schisms in the controlling families.
 Bibb says that's what happened in the Chandler family, which became embroiled in a nasty fight over the ownership of the Los Angeles Times.

-Jim Zarroli, NPR News, New York.
+ZARROLI: Jim Zarroli, NPR News, New York.